What are the Grounds for a No Fault Divorce in Nevada?

 The question is often asked whether infidelity or spousal abuse will result in the victimized spouse receiving more of the marital assets in the divorce.
 The short answer is no. Again, unless the misconduct can be directly tied to financial loss, the court is required to make an equal division of the marital community.
 While it is possible that a court may reimburse the victim of spousal abuse for medical expenses, or the victim of infidelity for funds spent on the other’s indiscretions, it is the victim’s burden to prove the exact amount of the damage sustained and link it to the misconduct before the Court can award compensation.

-If you have any questions about what you’ve read or would like additional information on divorce in Nevada, please feel free to comment or contact our Las Vegas divorce lawyers for a consultation.
+If you have any questions about what you’ve read or would like additional information on divorce in Nevada, please feel free to comment or contact our lawyers for a consultation.

-Mills & Anderson Law Group focuses its practice in the area of Nevada family law in Las Vegas including: divorce, custody, child support, spousal support, alimony, guardianship, adoption, termination of parental rights, and abuse and neglect proceedings.
+Mills & Anderson Law Group focuses its practice on family law in Las Vegas, including divorce, custody, child support, spousal support, alimony, guardianship, adoption, termination of parental rights, and abuse and neglect proceedings.
 We also practice in the areas of corporate consulting, contracts, business organizations and criminal law.
 If there is a specific topic you would like information on, feel free to comment on the blog or contact us directly via our “contact us” page.